|

 How do I enter my pony for Grading?

 Stage 1: Check that your pony is no more than 158cms in height.
-Note that ponies close to the height limit may have to produce proof of height; this can be a letter from a vet or JMB certificate.
+Note that stallions close to the height limit will have to produce proof of height; at the point of entry this can be a letter from a vet or JMB certificate.
+Successful stallions on or near the height limit will need a JMB height certificate before permanent approval is granted.

 Stage 2: If not already a member, join the SPSS - click here for membership fees and application form.
-Note that your membership application can be sent to Head Office at the same time as your pony's registration and grading forms.
+Note that your membership application can be sent to the Studbook Office at the same time as your pony's registration and grading forms.

-Stage 3: If you pony is not already registered with the SPSS - ie does not have an SPSS passport or their non-SPSS passport overstamped by the SPSS - then complete the relevant Registration Form - fees and forms are available on the Registrations page (click here).
+Stage 3: If you pony is not already registered with the SPSS - ie does not have an SPSS passport or their non-SPSS passport overstamped by the SPSS - then complete the relevant Registration Form - fees and forms are available on the Registrations page (click here) or if you're foing ast the same time as entering for a grading, you can just send the grading entry form (remember to pay the higher fee though as this includes the one-off registration fee).

-Stage 4: If the Grading Date for the year has been announced then you can download entry forms and enter at the same time as returning your pony's registration form.
-If the date has not yet been announced or entries have closed but you have registered your pony and expressed an interesting in grading him/her, then Head Office will notify you as soon as the next Grading dates are announced.
+Stage 4: If entries have opened for grading days then you can download entry forms and enter at the same time as returning your pony's registration form.
+If the date has not yet been announced, entries have not yet opened or entries have closed but you have registered your pony and expressed an interesting in grading him/her, then the Studbook Office will notify you as soon as the next Grading dates are announced.
 Details of the next Gradings are here

 |